gnugautama/random-user-profile-generator/README.md

+# Random User Profile Generator

-# This random user profile generator is using VueJS CDN as the framework.
+- This random user profile generator is using VueJS CDN as the framework.

-# Based on Brad Traversy's VueJS crash course
+- Based on Brad Traversy's VueJS crash course